babelouest/ulfius/API.md

 void u_free(void * data);
 ```

-### Initialization
+### Webservice initialization

-When initialized, Ulfius runs a thread in background that will listen to the specified port and dispatch the calls to the specified functions.
+Ulfius framework runs as an async task in the background.
+When initialized, a thread is executed in the background.
+This thread will listen to the specified port and dispatch the calls to the specified callback functions.
 Ulfius allows adding and removing new endpoints during the instance execution.

 To run a webservice, you must initialize a `struct _u_instance` and add your endpoints.

+#### Instance structure

 The `struct _u_instance` is defined as: